Chisuya/CroquisCadence/README.txt

    - Choose any folder on your computer that contains your images
    - You can organize images into subfolders (e.g., hands\, poses\, anatomy\)

-2. Add Sound Files (Optional)
-   - Place warning.wav in assets\ folder (plays when time is running out)
-   - Place transition.wav in assets\ folder (plays when changing poses)

 --- CREATING A SESSION ---

 1. Click the "Start" button
+2. Enter a session name (optional - used when saving presets)
-2. Choose folders with your reference images
+3. Choose folders with your reference images
-3. Add blocks:
+4. Add blocks:
    - Pose blocks - Timed drawing sessions
    - Break blocks - Rest periods
-4. Click "Start Session"
+5. Click "Start Session" or "Save as Preset" to reuse later

 --- DURING A SESSION ---